devkodama/PACS-Assistant/README.md

 ## How to use

-In the Documents folder on your computer, create a folder named PACS Assistant and copy the file PACS Assistant.exe into it.
-Doubleclick PACS Assistant.exe to run.
+In the Documents folder on your computer, create a folder named _PACS Assistant_ and copy the file _PACS Assistant.exe_ into it.
+Double-click _PACS Assistant.exe_ to run.

 The first time you run PACS Assistant, you'll need to enter your PACS username and password.
 On home workstations, PACS Assistant can remember your username and password so you don't have to enter them again.
 On hospital workstations, for security reasons PACS Assistant will remember your username and settings but not your password.